drivitapp/ios-sdk-sample/README.md

 This document outlines the key steps to integrate Drivit SDK into your application and put it to work.

-## Get an API_KEY
-To use the Drivit SDK you need an API Key.
-Contact us at support@drivit.com to get one.

 ## Setup your XCode Project
 ### 1. Add the Drivit SDK framework to your app bundle